 The plaintiff must prove damages.

-The plaintiff alleged that she visited a café with a friend and consumed a tumbler-full of ginger beer,
+The plaintiff alleged that she visited a café with a friend and consumed a tumbler-full of ginger beer, poured from an opaque bottle, purchased by her friend from the owner of the café.

 A portion of the ginger beer was poured into a glass which was drunk by Donoghue - when her friend poured the remainder of the bottle, a decomposed snail floated out of the bottle.